RzQing/shortcuts_for_urls/README.md

 ## shortcuts_for_urls
-# designed by RenZQING rzq@renzhaoqing.cn
+# designed by RenZQing rzq@renzhaoqing.cn
 provides shourtcuts for URLs